XinaBoxSamples/iot-hub-xinabox-cw01-client-app/README.md

 # IoT Hub XinaBox CW01 Client application
 [![Build Status](https://travis-ci.org/Azure-Samples/iot-hub-xinabox-cw01-client-app.svg?branch=master)](https://travis-ci.org/Azure-Samples/iot-hub-xinabox-cw01-client-app)

-> This repo contains the source code to help you get familiar with Azure IoT using the Azure IoT Adafruit Feather HUZZAH ESP8266 Starter Kit.
-You will find the [lesson-based tutorials on Azure.com](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-huzzah-esp8266-get-started).
+> This repo contains the source code to help you get familiar with Azure IoT using the XK10 Iot starter kit.
+You will find the [CW01 Get Started](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-xinabox-cw01-get-started).

 This repo contains an arduino application that runs on board feather XinaBox CW01 with a xChip SW01(BME280) weather sensor sensor, and then sends these data to your IoT hub.
 At the same time, this application receives Cloud-to-Device message from your IoT hub, and takes actions according to the C2D command.